jlgreathouse/AMD_IBS_Toolkit/README.txt

 In addition, compilation can be done in parallel with 'make -j {parallelism#}'

-Finally, the 'cppcheck' and 'pylint tools can be run on this repo with:
+Finally, the 'cppcheck' and 'pylint' tools can be run on this repo with:
     make check